Yassa-hue/Yassa-hue/README.md

 <h1 align="center">Hi 👋, I'm Yassa Tamer</h1>
-<h3 align="center">A CS student in my third year, ACPC finalist.</h3>
+<h3 align="center">CS student in my third year, ACPC finalist.</h3>
 - 🌱 I’m currently learning Ruby on rails & looking forward to contribute in react on rails

-- This was my last project : C++ console chess game app.
-It demonstrates my OOP & OOD skills.
-Unit testing is used to test the path of each piece.
-Git and Github are used to share the project among the contributors.
-[Chess game in C++](https://github.com/Yassa-hue/chess/)
+- This was my last project [Chess game in C++](https://github.com/Yassa-hue/chess/) :
+  - Demonstrates my OOP & OOD skills
+  - Utilizes unit testing to test the path of each piece
+  - Git and Github are used for version control and to share the project with contributors

-- This is an online book library and reader.
+- This is an online book library and reader [On line book reader](https://github.com/Yassa-hue/BookLib).
 In this project:
-Functional programming : This project is designed by FP from A to Z.
+  - Functional programming : This project is designed by FP from A to Z.
-I used the power of FP to make the code testable, extendable and readable.
+  - I used the power of FP to make the code testable, extendable and readable.
-Databases : Indexes are used to maintain high performance as the number of records grows.
-[On line book reader](https://github.com/Yassa-hue/BookLib)
+  - Databases : Indexes are used to maintain high performance as the number of records grows.

-- Small compiler implementation in c++. console app.
-A small implementation for a compiler.
-This compiler supports creating variables, if condition and while loop.
-[Toro](https://github.com/Yassa-hue/toro)
+- Small compiler implementation in c++. console app [Toro](https://github.com/Yassa-hue/toro):
+  -  A small implementation for a compiler.
+  -  This compiler supports creating variables, if condition and while loop.

-<h3 align="left">Books that I read:</h3>
+  -  Unit testing used to test major components.

+<h3 align="left">Relevant Books I've Read:</h3>
-- Extreme C by Kamran Amini  ( OOP in c programming language and some operating system principals ). <br>
+- "Extreme C" by Kamran Amini (covers OOP in C programming language and some operating system principles).<br>
-- Clean Code by Robert C. Martin ( Chosen chapters ). <br>
+- "Clean Code" by Robert C. Martin (read selected chapters).<br>
-- You do not know javascript by Kyle Simpson. <br>
+- "You Don't Know JavaScript" by Kyle Simpson.<br>
-- The ruby programming language by David Flanagan & Yukihiro Matsumoto ( Chosen chapters ). <br>
+- "The Ruby Programming Language" by David Flanagan and Yukihiro Matsumoto (read selected chapters).<br>

 <h3 align="left">Connect with me:</h3>